 As you start to reach your retirement days, various questions in respect of taxation start to haunt you.
 Most of the people retire at the age of 60 which not only makes them old enough to work, but also makes them a senior citizen of the nation.
 This is where your tax planning becomes crucial.
-As a retiring person, there are various scopes which can used in order to reduce your tax liability for AY 2015-16.
+As a retiring person, there are various scopes which can used in order to reduce your tax liability.
 Following are some of the simplest to reduce your tax burden:

 Taxability of Retiring person who were Government Employees

 If a retiring person worked in a Government organization, then retiring benefits such as Provident Fund, Pension, Gratuity and other benefits are not taxable.
 In other words, the retiring person can simply collect his retirement benefits and walk away without paying even a single penny as tax.

 Taxability of Retiring person who were Non- Government Employees

 If a retiring person did not worked or a Government Organization, then most of his retirement benefits becomes taxable.
 The only exemption which is available to the retiring person is the amount received from a recognized provident fund.
 Apart from that amount, income received in form of gratuity and pension become partly taxable under the IT ACT.

 Nevertheless, a retiring person has various ways to reduce his tax liability through proper tax planning.
 They are:

 The IT Department of India has increased the exemption limit for a retiring person.
 Now people who fall under this category can claim a basic exemption of INR 3, 00, 000 on their total income for a particular AY.
 In case, the age of a tax payer has reached 80 years, he same exemption limit increases to INR 5, 00, 000.

 A retiring person can use the benefit of Reverse Mortgage with a view to generate regular monthly income from the use of his house property.
 Under this situation, there are two basic requirements to be followed- the retiring person must own a house and income should be generated on a monthly basis.